WesleyStevense/Algorithms_and_data_structures/README.md

 # Algorithms_and_data_structures
 Python code for several data structures and algorithms.
 The data structures and algorithms are built using only native Python functions.
-Meant for educational purposes.
+Intended for educational purposes.
 ## Data structures
 - Queue
 - Stack